Areas of Expertise

 A front-line Housing Officer also stated, “It was a pleasure working with Mark recently, he carried out in-depth work and provided me with a detailed response at every stage.”

-On behalf of a property development company, he recently issued forfeiture proceedings in relation to a lease of commercial premises based on rent arrears of over £850,000 and unauthorised subletting.
+On behalf of a property development company, Mark successfully brought forfeiture proceedings in the County Court in relation to a lease of commercial premises based on rent arrears of over £850,000 and unauthorised subletting.

-Mark is in the process of advising a client in relation to an Equity Loan property purchase scheme they offer to prospective purchasers.
-Registered charges securing such loans that the client held over 350 properties were mistakenly discharged by the client and Mark has been advising on how to have them re-instated as expeditiously as possible and to secure the debts in the interim.
+Mark acted for a client in relation to an Equity Loan property purchase scheme where registered charges securing such loans that the client held over 350 properties were mistakenly discharged by the client.
+Mark successfully acted for the client in the High Court in having the charges re-instated avoiding over £11M potential financial security for the client.